I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/urstypes/ne-urstypes--urs-hardware-event.md

 </dl>

 ## -remarks
 <p>Values defined for USB Type-C systems should not be directly used by the client driver.
-Instead the driver should report that it does not support hardware event reporting by calling <a href="https://msdn.microsoft.com/library/windows/hardware/mt628018">UrsSetHardwareEventSupport</a>.
-These hardware events are detected by a USB Type-C connector driver, see <a href="https://msdn.microsoft.com/library/windows/hardware/mt188011">USB Type-C connector driver programming reference</a>. </p>

-<p>Values defined for USB Type-C systems should not be directly used by the client driver.
-Instead the driver should report that it does not support hardware event reporting by calling <a href="https://msdn.microsoft.com/library/windows/hardware/mt628018">UrsSetHardwareEventSupport</a>.
-These hardware events are detected by a USB Type-C connector driver, see <a href="https://msdn.microsoft.com/library/windows/hardware/mt188011">USB Type-C connector driver programming reference</a>. </p>

-<p>Values defined for USB Type-C systems should not be directly used by the client driver.
-Instead the driver should report that it does not support hardware event reporting by calling <a href="https://msdn.microsoft.com/library/windows/hardware/mt628018">UrsSetHardwareEventSupport</a>.
-These hardware events are detected by a USB Type-C connector driver, see <a href="https://msdn.microsoft.com/library/windows/hardware/mt188011">USB Type-C connector driver programming reference</a>. </p>
+Instead the driver should report that it does not support hardware event reporting by calling <a href="buses.urssethardwareeventsupport">UrsSetHardwareEventSupport</a>.
+These hardware events are detected by a USB Type-C connector driver, see <a href="buses.usb_connection_manager_class_extension__ucmcx_">USB Type-C connector driver programming reference</a>. </p>

 ## -requirements
 <table>